mattmcspirit/azurestack/README.md

 * **MySQL RP** - 2 VMs (RP VM, DB Host VM) = **5.5GB**
 * **SQL Server RP** - 2 VMs (RP VM, DB Host VM) = **5.5GB**
-* **App Service** - 8 VMs (File Server, SQL Host, Front End Scale Set, Shared Worker Tier, Publisher Scale Set, CN0-VM, Management Servers Scale Set) = **18.5GB**
+* **App Service** - 7 VMs (File Server, SQL Host, Front End Scale Set, Shared Worker Tier, Publisher Scale Set, CN0-VM, Management Servers Scale Set) = **23GB**

-**Total with all RPs deployed = 29.5GB in addition to the core running Azure Stack ASDK VMs**
+**Total with all RPs deployed = 34GB in addition to the core running Azure Stack ASDK VMs**

 Before you run the ASDK Configurator, ensure that you have enough memory available on your ASDK host system.
 On a typical ASDK system, the core Azure Stack VMs will already consume between 50-60GB of host memory, so please ensure you have enough remaining to deploy the additional resource providers.
-A system with 128GB memory is recommended.
+As per the updated specs here: https://docs.microsoft.com/en-us/azure/azure-stack/asdk/asdk-deploy-considerations, a system with at least 192GB memory is recommended to evaluate all features.

 Offline/Disconnected Support
 ------------